maxmind/mmdb-from-go-blogpost/README.md

 As the existing GeoLite2 Country records are maps, we use a [`mmdbtype.Map`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#Map) as the top level data structure.
 This map contains our two new keys, `AcmeCorp.DeptName` and `AcmeCorp.Environments`.

-`AcmeCorp.DeptName` is an [`mmdbtype.String`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#String) containing the name of the department for the IP range.
+`AcmeCorp.DeptName` is an [`mmdbtype.String`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#String) containing the name of the department for the IP address range.

 `AcmeCorp.Environments` is an [`mmdbtype.Slice`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#Slice).
 A [slice](https://gobyexample.com/slices) contains an ordered list of values.
-In this case, it is a list of the environments that the IP range is allowed to access.
+In this case, it is a list of the environments that the IP address range is allowed to access.
 These environments are represented as `mmdbtype.String` values.

 \[An aside: If you look at the output of running the `mmdbinspect -db GeoLite2-Country.mmdb 56.0.0.1` command in your terminal, examining the `$.[0].Records[0].Record` [JSONPath](https://goessner.net/articles/JsonPath/) (i.e. the sole record, stripped of its wrappers), then you'll see that it is a JSON Object, which as expected corresponds to the `mmdbtype.Map` type.\]
 ```go